rommguy/react-custom-scroll/README.md

 ### Contributing
-To build the project in watch mode, run 'npm run develop or yarn develop'.
+To build the project in watch mode, run 'npm run develop' or 'yarn develop'.
 For production build - run yarn build .

 ### Tests